 Summary: in this tutorial, you are going to learn about MySQL View.
 We will explain how MySQL implements views.

-- In a first way, MySQL creates a temporary table based on the view definition statement and executes the incoming query on this temporary table.
+- In the first way, MySQL creates a temporary table based on the view definition statement and executes the incoming query on this temporary table.

-- In a second way, MySQL combines the incoming query with the query defined the view into one query and executes the combined query.
+- In the second way, MySQL combines the incoming query with the query defined the view into one query and executes the combined query.

-MySQL supports version system for views.
+MySQL supports versioning system for views.
 Each time when a view is altered or replaced, a copy of the view is back up in

-arc (archive) folder that resides in a specific database folder.
+arc (archive) directory that resides in a specific database folder.
 The name of the backup file is

 view_name.frm-00001 .
 If you then change the view again, MySQL will create a new backup file named

 MySQL allows you to create a view based on other views.
-In the SELECT statement of the view definition, you can refer to another view.
+In other word, you can reference to other views in the

 MySQL view’s restrictions

-If you drop or rename tables that a view is based on, MySQL does not issue any errors.
+If you drop or rename tables to which a view references, MySQL does not issue any error.
 However, MySQL does invalidate the view.
 You can use the

-CHECK TABLE statement to check whether the view is valid.
+CHECK TABLE statement to check whether the view is valid or not.